SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    "title=""[Resource]""", "Title of the button" "command=""[PathToExe]""", "Full path to the executable.
 Environment variables are not supported."
    "arguments=""[{Var1} {Var2} {Var3}]""", "Arguments passed to the executed process."
-   "exit_nn=""[Ressource]""", "After execution the exit code will be passed to the website.
+   "exit_nn=""[Resource]""", "After execution the exit code will be passed to the website.
 If a corresponding exit_nn parameter is set, a pop up is displayed to the user."
-   "wait=""[true/false]""", "If set to true, the website waits for the execution to end."
+   "wait=""[true|false]""", "If set to true, the website waits for the execution to end."

 .. warning:: If "wait" is set to "true" be aware that the internet browser and the IIS session itself both have an IDLE timeout.
 Use wait=""true""only if the script is executed within seconds.